 The water automats are five water-driven figures – a unique ensemble worldwide.
 Markus Sittikus shows what his engineers are capable of – and the way in which he masters the element of water.

 A fever prevented us seeing the salt mine from which the city had received its name …

 Oh what a lovely place to retreat to, such grace, such delight.
 Such a little earthly paradise …

 The most recent attraction of the trick fountains was constructed in 1750 by Lorenz Rosenegger.
 About 200 water-driven figures depict the life of a small Baroque city, hammering, sawing and handiwork takes place tirelessly.
 An organ gives the beat to make the work go more easily – water-driven, of course.

 Fountains Everything flows

-Greek mythology also plays the main role in the fountains: we meet Eurydice, Neptune, the hunter Actaeon and Goddess of the Hunt Diana – perfectly appropriate to the mannerist spirit of the time.
-The largest fountain is situated directly at the rear of the palace – fed by a natural spring: the Altemps Fountain with the Zodiac Pond and its sumptuous mosaics.
+Greek and roman mythology also plays the main role in the fountains: we meet Eurydice, Neptune, the hunter Actaeon and Goddess of the Hunt Diana – perfectly appropriate to the mannerist spirit of the time.
+The largest fountain is situated directly at the rear of the palace – fed by a natural spring: the Altemps Fountain with the Star Pond and its sumptuous mosaics.